abbymanalo/abbym/_posts/2023-12-04-Tests_Posts.md

 # All things Christmas *ੈ🎄✩‧₊
 <span style="font-size: 28px;">
-<font face="Impact">In light of the holiday season approaching, here are some of my favorite things I like to do during the Christmas season that I reccomend! </font>
+<span style ="font-family: Playfair display">In light of the holiday season approaching, here are some of my favorite things I like to do during the Christmas season that I reccomend! </span>

 <span style="font-size: 18px;">
 - Listening to Chrtistmas music